The Story of Tấm and Cám: Motifs

 In the southeastern and Chinese versions of this type of story, the heroine's mother is reborn in the shape of a water animal: in the tales of the Viet, Cham, and Thai people it is almost always a fish (or shrimp), but in Han texts she turns into a bovine animal, like a cow or a buffalo.
+In the same vein, Vietnamese folklorist Nguyễn Đổng Chi noted that the heroine's mother also dies and goes through a cycle of incarnations, which vary depending on the tale.
+It can be a fairy, a turtle, a goldfish, a tigress or a cow.

 In popular culture

 Many Vietnamese YouTubers or advertisers reference or create parodies of the fairytale.
 A movie adaptation of the story named Tam Cam: The Untold Story was produced by Ngô Thanh Vân and released in Vietnam on 19 August 2016.
 The movie's theme song, "Bống bống bang bang" also amassed hundreds of millions views on Youtube.

+The story of Tấm Cám is among the fairy tales retold in the graphic novel The Magic Fish by Vietnamese-American author and illustrator Trung Le Nguyen.